-Dr. Richard Forno directs the University of Maryland Baltimore County's Graduate Cybersecurity Program, is the Assistant Director of UMBC's Center for Cybersecurity, and a lecturer in the UMBC Department of Computer Science and Electrical Engineering.
+Dr. Richard Forno directs UMBC's Graduate Cybersecurity Program, is the Assistant Director of UMBC's Center for Cybersecurity, and a lecturer in the UMBC Department of Computer Science and Electrical Engineering.
 His twenty-year career spans the government, military, and private sector, including helping build the first formal cybersecurity program for the US House of Representatives, serving as the first Chief Security Officer for Network Solutions (former operator of the InterNIC) and co-founding the Maryland Cyber Challenge.
 Richard was one of the early researchers on the subject of "information warfare" and continues to hold a strong interest in the influence of Internet technology upon society.

 His interdisciplinary research interests and professional expertise include information age conflict (broadly defined), cybersecurity operations, risk communication, and the social shaping of technology -- specifically, issues related to resiliency and autonomy in a networked society.